yora132/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script show path of the current directory
+pwd script show path of the current directory ls script show the the lis of current directory